akvo/akvo-flow/README.md

 To deploy the current state of the docker container to whatever tenant you last switched to, run:

     docker-compose exec akvo-flow /bin/bash -c "cd GAE && mvn appengine:update appengine:backends_update"

+### Running Flow Services and Flow together locally

+If you want to run both Flow and Flow Services locally and talking to each other, run:

+    docker-compose -f docker-compose.together.yml up --build -d

+Read the Flow Services documentation for the Flow Services specific instructions.

 ---